agourlay/cornichon/README.md

 Statements start with one of the prefixes below followed by a ```step``` definition :

-- Given I
+- Given I/a
-- When I
+- When I/a
-- Then I
-- And I
-- Then assert
-- And assert
-- Then assert_not (expects the step to fail)
+- And I/a/assert/assert_not (expects the step to fail)
-- And assert_not (expects the step to fail)
+- Then I/a/assert/assert_not (expects the step to fail)

 Those prefixes do not change the behaviour of the steps.